Qianhewu/hugo-qianhw/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a junior student at Yao Class, IIIS, Tsinghua University.
-My research interests includes machine learning, especially on making machine learning algorithms safer and more robust.
+My research interests include machine learning, especially on making machine learning algorithms safer and more robust.

 I like playing piano and I especially enjoy playing the songs from animations.
 I am also a fan of photography and tennis.